wireservice/csvkit/docs/scripts/csvstat.rst

       -c COLUMNS, --columns COLUMNS
                             A comma separated list of column indices or names to be examined.
 Defaults to all columns.
+      --max                 Only output max.
+      --min                 Only output min.
+      --sum                 Only output sum.
+      --mean                Only output mean.
+      --median              Only output median.
+      --stdev               Only output standard deviation.
+      --nulls               Only output whether column contains nulls.
+      --unique              Only output unique values.
+      --freq                Only output frequent values.
+      --len                 Only output max value length.

 Also see: :doc:`common_arguments`.